Why You Should Think About Making Your Next Investment in Africa

 Coffee, tea, sugar, livestock, edible oils, cotton, tobacco, plantains, corn, beans, cassava, sweet potatoes, millet, sorghum, and groundnuts are some of the most often purchased products.

 Africa is now being used as a global test bed for more environmentally friendly energy alternatives.
 Numerous companies and investors have started testing green energy solutions extensively over the continent.
 Nigeria is the first country in Sub-Saharan Africa to establish a facility of this kind, having even opened an academy to train specialists in the field of renewable energy.
 This exemplifies how renewable energy firms already see Africa as a promising area.

 The African power sector offers the potential for very significant long-term returns on investment.
 Solar and hydropower are just two of the sustainable energy sources available on the continent.

 Investors are swarming to this gold mine because the African continent currently has a considerably larger demand for electricity than it does supply.
 In up to 80% of African households, firewood and charcoal still serve as the primary energy sources.
-In Sub-Saharan Africa, barely one in three people has access to electricity.
+In Sub-Saharan Africa, barely one in three people have access to electricity.

 These are only a few commercial prospects to take into account; given how rapidly Africa is developing, there are hundreds more to be on the lookout for.
-These opportunities will benefit both the investing firms and Africa as a whole.
+These opportunities will benefit both the investment firms and Africa as a whole.